The transitional period is 18 months, starting on 1 December 2022 and ending on 1 June 2024

 Operators will not be required to apply for new permits.
 All existing permits will be amended to allow for the transition.
 Any new permits issued from 1 December 2023 will include TMA and/or Smart OBM as required.

-Join TCA for a webinar on 9 Feb 2023, which will provide participants with an overview of the changes.
-The webinar is free, however registration.
+Join TCA for a webinar on the 23rd of Feb 2023, which will provide participants with an overview of the changes.
+The webinar is free, however registration is required.
 If you cannot make the live session, register below and a link to the recording will be sent to you.